 In his book, “The Supplement Pyramid,” Dr. Michael Smith puts a high-quality multivitamin at the absolute “foundation” of good health.
 A twice-a-day supplement with high-quality ingredients, taken with major meals, can help augment nutrition from your food in a very big way.
 Get a good product, and make sure it has the 3 big eye vitamin guns: vitamins C, E, and A.

-Grandma’s secret of eating a fistful of walnuts daily to have bright eyes has its foundation in the truth of vitamin E. Nuts and seeds are potent sources of vitamin E, and this antioxidant vitamin has the ability to lower the risk of macular degeneration and protect the DNA of all our cells, including those in the eyes, retarding aging.
+Grandma’s secret of eating a fistful of walnuts daily to have bright eyesight has its foundation in the truth of vitamin E. Nuts and seeds are potent sources of vitamin E, and this antioxidant vitamin has the ability to lower the risk of macular degeneration and protect the DNA of all our cells, including those in the eyesight, retarding aging.